-Welcome to the annual North Country Trail Association Celebration, a four-day event that offers opportunities to explore the North Country National Scenic Trail in Northern Michigan, allows you to network with trail lovers from Vermont to North Dakota and beyond, offers skills workshops and volunteer training, and brings you exciting evening presentations including nationally renowned trail runner Mirna Valerio, an insider’s look at Sleeping Bear Dunes National Lakeshore and an evening at Schuss Mountain with gear demos and giveaways, lawn games, great food and local beer.
+Welcome to the annual North Country Trail Association Celebration, a four-day event that offers opportunities to explore the North Country National Scenic Trail in Northern Michigan, allows you to network with trail lovers from Vermont to North Dakota and beyond, offers skills workshops and volunteer training, and brings you exciting evening presentations including nationally renowned trail runner Mirna Valerio, an insider’s look at Sleeping Bear Dunes National Lakeshore and an evening at Schuss Mountain with a gear giveaway, lawn games, great food and local beer.
 Join the North Country Trail Association as we celebrate everything that makes our Trail community special.

 Getting involved is simple:

 - Review the schedule of hikes and outdoor adventures, and choose your activities.
 To make sure everyone has a great experience, there may be additional hikes and activities onsite that aren’t listed on the schedule.

 - Register online.
 Registration is offered for the whole weekend, or you can join us just for a day.
 (Registration closed April 15.)

 - Book your room at Shanty Creek Resort with the link provided under Lodging.
 Camping is also available nearby for those that want to be closer to the earth.